Pramod07Ch/Pramod07Ch/README.md

 - 👋 Hi, I’m Pramod
-- 👀 I’m interested in ADAS (Adavnce driving assistance systems) and AD (Autonomous driving)
+- 👀 I’m interested in development of Data driven algorithms
-- 🌱 I’m currently learning implemention of data-driven developments in ADAS and AD
+- 🌱 I’m currently learning advanced Machine learning methods such as Deep learning, Reinforcement learning
-- 💞️ I’m looking to collaborate on topics related to ADAS or AD
+- 💞️ I’m looking to collaborate on topics related to ADAS/ AD.
+Industrial IOT and so on.
 - 📫 You can reach me pramodkumar.chinthala@gmail.com

 <!---